 History of smart motorways

 In 2014, the government introduced a plan to convert a stretch of the M4 between Junction 3 (Hayes) and Junction 12 (Theale).
-Converting this stretch requires four years work, with work planning to start in Autumn 2018 and continue to Spring 2022.
-Across the country numerous stretches of motorways have been converted into smart motorways.
+Converting this stretch required four years work.
+Across the country numerous stretches of motorways have now been converted into smart motorways, the M42 near Birmingham was one of the first complete stretches of smart motorway in 2018, with sections now on the M1, M6 and M25.